Search Menu

 Harness the Power of Distraction

-We all have our routines as we leave the house — picking up the keys, checking the back door, turning out the lights, and saying goodbye to our dog.
+We all have our routines as we leave the house — picking up the keys, turning off the lights, and saying goodbye to our dog.
 But our pets pick up on these cues and can associate them with separation and stress, says Dr. Taylor.

 “Try to make coming and going as low impact as possible and vary some of your routines to prevent the wind-up behavior of some pets.
-A toy or treat can divert your pet’s attention from you leaving and help them get out energy — just make sure they’re safe and non-toxic for pets.”
+A toy or treat can divert your pet’s attention from you leaving and help them get out energy — just make sure they’re safe and non-toxic for pets,” she says.

 Strengthen the Human-Canine Bond